 Regular Decision applicants who choose Juniata must deposit by May 1.

 *Taking into consideration the delays and cancellations from testing agencies this year, we wanted to give your international students the opportunity to complete their Juniata College application

 Early Decision I (ED I) is a binding agreement available for applicants who know that Juniata is their number one choice.
 Applicants may only apply Early Decision to one institution.
 A matriculation deposit is due by February 15.

-Applications received past the deadline will be accepted only as space is available.
+Applications received past the deadline will be accepted on a case by case basis.